elastacloud/cloud-operating-model/README.md

 ### Advocates

 # Reusability
 All Cloud artefacts should be stateless as infrastructure with a path to restoring state from centralised repositories where rehydration is required.
-As such the cloud artefacts become freely exchangeable as waves in the sea.
+As such the cloud artefacts become freely exchangeable, with the individual infrastructure identity as inconsequential as waves in the sea.

 ## Deployable to any division